jf990/runtime-attribution/README.md

 This project is written in Swift.
 Follow the [ArcGIS Runtime SDK for iOS](https://developers.arcgis.com/ios/latest/swift/guide/install.htm) install and setup instructions.
 This project installs the SDK manually and does not use the Cocoapods setup.
 After installation you should make sure you have a working setup by building the [Develop your first map app](https://developers.arcgis.com/ios/latest/swift/guide/develop-your-first-map-app.htm).

 You could use this same source code for a macOS project if you are targeting a desktop environment.
 First get your macOS development environment setup by following [Install the SDK](https://developers.arcgis.com/macos/latest/swift/guide/install-and-setup.htm).
-Then copy the source from this project's `ViewController.swift` into your Java project.
+Then copy the source from this project's `ViewController.swift` into your Swift project.

 ## .NET